Quantum-Projects-RedM/QC-Inventory/README.md

 - Restricted access based on groups.
 - Registration of new stashes from any resource.
 - Containers allow access to small stashes when using an item, such as a paper bag.
-- Access gloveboxes and trunks for any horse or cart.
+- Access storage for any horse or cart.
 - Random item generation inside dumpsters and unowned vehicles.

 ## Installation